Key Health Coverage Definitions

 1. Consult your VSP booklet for coverage details.

 2. Find a VSP provider online or by phone 24-hours-a-day.
+You may also contact Quantum Health.

 3. Make an appointment with a VSP provider and identify yourself as a VSP member.